vishalarun7/Multithreaded-Chat/README.md

 - GTK client with separate panes for global, room, and private logs
 - Circular queue (PE1) to replay recent history on connect
 - Min-heap monitor (PE2) to ping and remove inactive clients
+- Chat rooms (FE1) to send messages to a group of clints

 ---